Murderdolls: Early years

-Some consider the Murderdolls history to go back as far as 1994 to a Des Moines, Iowa based band Joey Jordison played in, named The Rejects, which was fronted by vocalist Dizzy Draztik.
+Some consider the Murderdolls history to go back as far as 1994 to a Des Moines, Iowa-based band Joey Jordison played in, named The Rejects, which was fronted by vocalist Dizzy Draztik.
 The sound of the band was somewhat comparable to what the Murderdolls would later develop, minus the horror themed lyrics.

-The Rejects split up as Jordison's "other band" Slipknot were signed to a major label.
-During the 1999 Ozzfest tour, Jordison met Tripp Eisen and asked him if he was interested in a project he had in mind; the reforming of the Rejects with Draztik.
+The Rejects split up as Jordison's other band Slipknot were signed to a major label.
+During the 1999 Ozzfest tour, Jordison met Tripp Eisen and asked him if he was interested in a project he had in mind, the reforming of the Rejects with Draztik.
 Eisen agreed to join the project and a friend of his from the band Dope and previously the Genitorturers, Racci Shay played drums with them.
 Also a bassist named Ian, who had played in New York based band the Vampire Love Dolls (fronted by Acey Slade who was known as J at the time), played with them live.

 Formation, Beyond the Valley of the Murderdolls (2001–2002)

 Dizzy Draztik introduced Joey Jordison to the music of the Frankenstein Drag Queens from Planet 13, a horror punk band from Charlotte, North Carolina, fronted by vocalist Wednesday 13.
 Draztik persuaded the band to invite the Drag Queens frontman to play with the Rejects.
 The pair had previously considered bringing Wednesday 13 into the band before Eisen joined.
 Wednesday joined them in November 2001, where he was brought into the Rejects as a bassist.
 Tripp Eisen has claimed that he suggested that his friend Acey Slade was brought into the band around this time, but was turned down.

 Soon, Wednesday 13 was moved to the frontman position after Dizzy left the band to take care of his ailing mother.
 The band changed their name to the Murderdolls and would soon adopt a horror themed approach.
 In fact, in terms of material used Wednesday 13 became the driving force for it.
 Most of the tracks on the Murderdolls debut album were covers from his previous band Frankenstein Drag Queens from Planet 13.
 These covers which would later introduce a whole new audience to the past music of Wednesday 13.

 Wednesday 13, Jordison and Eisen went into the recording studio to record a demo consisting on an albums worth of material.
 This demo ended up becoming the band's first album.
 Because of the association of Eisen and Jordison's other bands, was to be released on Roadrunner Records.
-Primarily the recording features Wednesday 13 and Joey Jordison playing all of the instruments and vocals, however Eisen recorded most of the guitar solos on it.
+Primarily the recording features Wednesday 13 and Joey Jordison playing all of the instruments and vocals, however Eisen recorded some of the guitar solos on it.